-(a) Financial liabilities at fair value through profit or loss.
+(2) Financial liabilities at fair value through profit or loss.

-Convertible debentures allotted to investors that contain an anti-dilution protection right and other rights, as well as anti-dilution derivative related to shares issued (see also Notes 12 and 14) are classified, in accordance with IAS 32 as "financial Liabilities" since the amount of shares that will be issued upon their settlement is not fixed.
-As the aforementioned liabilities are non-equity derivative financial instruments, they are measured, in accordance with IAS 39, as financial liabilities at fair value through profit or loss.
+Warrants, convertible debentures allotted to investors that contain an anti-dilution protection right and other rights, as well as anti-dilution derivative related to shares issued (see also Notes 12 and 14) are classified, in accordance with IAS 32 as "financial liabilities" since the number of shares that will be issued upon their settlement is not fixed.
+As the aforementioned liabilities are non-equity derivative financial instruments, they are measured, in accordance with IFRS 9, as financial liabilities at fair value through profit or loss.

-In accordance with IAS 39, the company elected to designate, upon initial recognition, the entire hybrid (combined) debenture (that includes the host debenture contract and the anti-dilution protection) as a financial liability at fair value through profit or loss.
+In accordance with IFRS 9, the Company elected to designate, upon initial recognition, the entire hybrid (combined) debenture (that includes the host debenture contract and the anti-dilution protection) and warrants as a financial liability at fair value through profit or loss.

-The said liabilities are measured at their fair value at each date of the balance sheet, with changes in their fair value recorded to "Financial expenses, net" in the consolidated statements of comprehensive loss.
+The said liabilities are measured at their fair value at each date of the balance sheet, with changes in their fair value recorded to "financial expenses (income), net" in the consolidated statements of comprehensive loss.